 - 1 tsp vanilla extract

 - 2-3 tbsp almond milk*

-- Combine yeast and brown sugar in a bowl and then slowly pour in warm water while stirring everything together at the same time.
+- Combine yeast and sugar in a bowl and then slowly pour in warm water while stirring everything together at the same time.
 Allow 10 minutes for the mixture to sit and the yeast to activate.

 - While waiting, melt the butter and milk together over stovetop on medium heat, stirring pretty consistently until the butter has melted.
 Be careful--you don't want it to be too hot or come anywhere close to a boil.
 Once butter has melted, set aside.

 - In a large bowl, stir flour and salt together.
 Next, combine butter mixture with yeast mixture and stir; then, add wet ingredients to dry ingredients and use your hands to knead the dough for approximately 3 minutes.